TarilG3/INTPROG-Project/README.md

 Andrade, James Ronel
 Parro, Jayson Carl

-Place the folder inside htdocs of XAMPP, then run Apache and MySql.
+Inside XAMPP directory, place the files inside a folder in htdocs named "NexTask", then run Apache and MySql.